heylightning/threejs-nasa/README.md

 # Description

-In this ambitious project, I'm recreating NASA's website using the incredible power of Three.js.
+In this ambitious project, I'm recreating NASA's website's landing page using the incredible power of Three.js.
 Prepare to be captivated as I bring the wonders of space to life with stunning visuals, interactive elements, and an immersive user experience.
-From exploring missions like Artemis I to showcasing the latest discoveries, this project aims to provide an awe-inspiring journey into the cosmos.
 Stay tuned for a website that will transport you to the stars!